-It's no great surprise when I tell women that men are different.
-Since most of my clients are women, I not only tell them men are different, but also, why they're different, and how that actually benefits women.
-In fact, it seems that those differences were designed in such that a way that they naturally influence men.
-Some obvious differences (breasts and curves) are why men stare at women.
+It's no great surprise to tell women that men are different.
+Since most of my clients are women, I end up telling them not only are men different, but also why they're different, and how that benefits women.
+In fact, it seems that those differences were designed in such a way that they naturally influence men.
+Those differences (breasts and curves) are why men stare at women.

-When a woman asks me what it is that a man wants, what I think she means is, "What is that skill or action that I can do over and over again that will guarantee that he'll want to spend time with me, or, what technique can I use that will work every time?"
+When a woman asks me what it is that a man wants, what I think she means is, "What is that skill or action that I can do over and over again that will guarantee that he'll want to spend time with me, or what technique can I do that will work every time?"
 Let's first clarify what "working every time," really means.
 There are some instances where nothing will make him want to spend time with you.
 If your husband or boyfriend just lost his mother to death, then there isn't anything you can do to make him happy at that moment.
 Along the same vein, if something stressful has happened in his life or yours, then that will certainly have an impact on how effective you can be in influencing him.

-Imagine me thinking that being a good therapist meant being able to get you (my client) to do 1000 pushups at my request.
+Imagine I thought being a good therapist meant being able to get you (my client) to do 1000 pushups right at this moment.
 Thus far, not a single client has ever been willing to try.
 Go figure.
 If I ask something of you that you can't do, then the problem isn't in my ability as a therapist, rather it is that my request is too big.
 This is an important factor when it comes to influencing.
 First, determine if what you are asking can realistically be accomplished.
-While there are things a woman can do that will greatly enhance her ability to draw a man into her life or keep a man attentive, if she tries to influence her man in something that is unrealistic, then it is doomed before she begins.
-The skills I teach will probably be different from what she was taught growing up.
-I make this important distinction because a client usually comes in asking me for help, expecting to hear how she can improve what she's already doing.
-If I suggest she do something different than she's used to, most of the time, she will hesitate or disagree with me, because what I am asking her to try just doesn't seem right.
+There are things a woman can do that will greatly enhance her ability to draw a man into her life or to keep a man attentive; however, if she tries to influence her man in something that is unrealistic, then it is doomed before she begins.
+The skills I teach will probably be different than what she has been taught growing up.
+Now, why I make this important distinction is that if a client comes in and asks me for help, usually she wants to know if I could help her improve her skills or make them just a little bit better.
+If I suggest she do something different that she isn't used to, most of the time she will hesitate or disagree with me because what I am asking her to try just doesn't seem right.